Frequently Asked Questions

 How will I learn about moving into my residence hall?

-Watch your email for information from Housing and Residence Life.
-They will have detailed information available on their website in early summer.
+Watch your email for detailed information from Housing and Residence Life.
+General move-in information is available on the Return to Campus: Student Life page.

 How will I meet other students?